Hanita: British Mandate

+2023 Gaza war

+During the Gaza war, northern Israeli border communities, including Hanita, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.

 Economy

 The economy is based on a combination of agriculture and industry.
 The kibbutz grows bananas, citrus fruits and field crops.
 Its main source of income comes from two factories: Kotlab produces metalized films for packaging, heat and cold insulation, and use in safety devices.
 Hanita Lenses produces contact lenses and lenses for implants.

 Scenes from the 1953 Kirk Douglas film The Juggler were filmed in Hanita.

-Museum

-The kibbutz operates a museum documenting two topics: one is the history of the Tower and Stockade settlements built in response to the Arab riots of 1936–1939; the other topic is the archaeology of the area.
-The museum displays documents relating to the purchase of the land and the security problems faced by the kibbutz, as well as archaeological finds unearthed at Hanita and vicinity, including artistically impressive panels of a mosaic floor from the 6th-7th century Byzantine church, excavated next to the museum building.